MastarCheeze/study-notes/chemistry/answer-bank.md

 -   Rate of forwards/backwards reaction is equal
 -   Concentration of reactant/product constant
 -   Closed system

+### What is closed system

+No substance can enter or leave during a reaction

 ### What is activation energy